 Though Nate narrates Peddie’s trials from a skeptical distance through the device of her index card diary, the redemptive love of their sibling bond powers his envious/adoring narration, illuminating all that is resilient and luminous in Peddie’s character despite her fall from grace to very hard times.
 Ultimately, Nate discovers in the hermetic text of the diary the secret of the universe.
 That thoughts become things.
 That man is divine.
 The Kingdom’s within.
 As above, so below.

-The rock ‘n roll fable displays woman as pop superstar Cordelia Peddie Smout arriving into enlightenment as she at last understands the paternal abuse she’d “suffered” had in fact been a gift.
+The Judeo-Christian fable displays woman as pop superstar Cordelia Peddie Smout arriving into enlightenment as she at last understands the paternal abuse she’d “suffered” had in fact been a gift.
 A fulcrum of her own making meant to launch her avatar to the heavens of celebrity and its divine agency to serve the greater good.

 Fowler spent a decade perfecting what had begun as a “747-page mess” into the current “Urmyth,” which the artist describes as “aerodynamically weightless, at last.”